×

 When we asked expats and global nomads about the quality of medical care in Madrid, they replied:

 "Madrid offers a wide range of medical services for its citizens and visitors.
 The city has a number of public and private hospitals, clinics, and medical centers that provide quality healthcare.
 Many of these facilities offer specialized services such as cardiology, neurology, and oncology.
 Additionally, Madrid has a number of pharmacies that provide prescription medications and over-the-counter remedies.
-The city also has a number of medical centers that provide emergency services and urgent care," remarked one expat living in Madrid.
+The city also has a number of medical centers that provide emergency services and urgent care," commented one expat living in Madrid, Spain.

 Are healthcare and health insurance expensive in Madrid?